Toloka/docs/en/glossary.md

 : Professionals who help create and configure [projects](#project), post tasks, and much more.
 They have passed a [certification exam](https://toloka.ai/csa-certification/) to prove their knowledge of crowdsourcing and earned a registered e-certificate.

+CSV {#csv-format}

+: Comma-separated values.
+A text file format in which data is separated by the comma, and lines are separated by a newline symbol.

 ### D

 Data entry field components (Template Builder) {#data-entry-field}